A light and zesty pasta dish made in one-pot! Packed with seasonal Spring/Summer vegetables, this naturally vegan recipe is always a winner.

-This fresh and light pasta dish has been a favourite of mine this summer.
+This fresh and light one-pot pasta dish has been a favourite of mine this summer.
 It satisfies without being too heavy and is perfect served with a glass of white wine.

 You won’t need any cheese but if you do fancy an extra cheesy flavouring, I’ve added the option of nutritional yeast which adds a subtle cheesiness to the sauce which gives that familiar flavour without being too overwhelming to the rest of the dish.

-One-Pot Courgette, Pea & Lemon Pasta
+Vegan One-Pot Courgette & Pea Pasta

-- 200 g brown rice spaghetti
+- 200 g / 7 oz spaghetti (gluten-free, if needed)

-- 1 medium courgette coarsely grated
+- 1 medium courgette (zucchini) coarsely grated

-- 2 spring onions finely chopped
+- 2 spring onions, finely chopped

 - Zest of 1 large lemon

-- 1 medium red chilli finely chopped
+- 1 medium red chilli, finely chopped

-- 2 cloves garlic minced
+- 2 cloves garlic, minced

-- 2 tbsp fresh or frozen basil finely chopped
+- 2 tbsp fresh or frozen basil, finely chopped

-- 1/4 tsp ground nutmeg
+- ¼ tsp ground nutmeg

-- 1/4 tsp mustard powder
+- ¼ tsp mustard powder

-- optional 4 tbsp nutritional yeast, for a subtle cheesy flavour
+- (optional) 4 tbsp nutritional yeast, for a subtle cheesy flavour

-- Salt and pepper to taste
+- Salt and pepper, to taste

-Add the drained pasta and vegetables back into the pot and stir on the heat for a couple of minutes to warm through and coat in the sauce.
+- Add the drained pasta and vegetables back into the pot and stir on the heat for a couple of minutes to warm through and coat in the sauce.